-- (a) A student - who registers at the UFS for the first time must submit to the UFS, before a date annually determined by the Senate, a certified copy of the qualification(s) in respect of which admission to the relevant postgraduate qualification was granted; - (ii) who previously studied at another institution of higher education must have certified copies of the official academic record and certificate of conduct from the previous institution(s) of higher education that were submitted during the application process available during the registration process. - (b) An international student who is not a South African citizen and who is not in possession of a permanent residential permit, must - submit to the Office for International Affairs a study permit issued in favour of the UFS by the South African Department of Home Affairs (excluding non-residential international students who live abroad); - (ii) comply with all the requirements of the Immigration Act (No 13 of 2002), and with the regulations issued in accordance with the said Act (excluding non-residential international students who live abroad); - (iii) apply to have SAQA evaluate the foreign qualifications obtained by the student prior to the application for admission at the UFS.
-The evaluation and verification of foreign qualifications include authenticating the status of institutions and the qualifications offered by them, investigating the authenticity of qualification documents and confirming that awards were made to individuals, comparing foreign qualifications with South African qualifications and considering the structure and outcomes of the foreign qualifications to locate them within the South African NQF (SAQA Application Guidelines and Form, March 2014, based on section 13(1)(m) of the National Qualifications Framework (NQF), Act 67 of 2008).
+- (a) A prospective student - registering at the UFS for the first time must, together with the prescribed application form, submit a certified copy(ies) of the qualification(s) on the strength of which admission to the Doctoral Degree is to be granted; - (ii) who previously studied at another institution of higher education must submit an official academic record and a certificate of conduct from the previous institution(s) of higher education during the application process. - (b) Certified copies must also be available during the registration process. - (c) An international student must: - (i) submit to the Office for International Affairs a study permit issued in favour of the UFS by the South African Department of Home Affairs. - (ii) comply with all the requirements of the Immigration Act (No. 13 of 2002), and with the regulations issued in accordance with the said Act. - (iii) apply to have SAQA evaluate the foreign qualifications obtained by the student prior to the application for admission at the UFS.
+The evaluation and verification of foreign qualifications include authenticating the status of institutions and the qualifications offered by them, investigating the authenticity of qualification documents and confirming that awards were made to individuals, and comparing foreign qualifications with South African qualifications, considering the structure and outcomes of the foreign qualifications to locate them within the South African NQF (SAQA Application Guidelines and Form, March 2014, based on section 13(1)(m) of the National Qualifications Framework (NQF), Act 67 of 2008).

-A23 MODE OF PRESENTATION
+A83 MODE OF PRESENTATION